 - Italian Sausage Soup – perfect for a crowd

 - Turkey Tetrazzini Soup – rich & creamy

 Did your family love this Minestrone Soup?
 Leave us a comment and a rating below!

 - 1 teaspoon garlic minced

 - 1 teaspoon dried basil

-- 1/8 teaspoon black pepper
+- ⅛ teaspoon black pepper

-- 28 oz canned diced tomatoes
+- 28 ounces canned diced tomatoes with juice

 - 4 cups low sodium chicken broth